GutarManboy1/GutarManboy1/README.md

 <h1 align="center">Hi 👋, I'm Glenn</h1>
 <h3 align="center">A passionate engineer from New York</h3>

-- 🌱 I’m currently working with **JavaScript,React and a little bit of Typescript.**
+- 🌱 I’m currently working with **JavaScript, Typescript and React 😵‍💫.**

 - 👯 I’m looking to collaborate with **like minded individuals.**